oranda/oranda.github.io/_posts/2016-07-22-spark-dna-sequencing.md

 ./sbin/start-history-server.sh
 ```

 Then navigate in your browser to http://localhost:18080/.
-You will see a list representing all the times you called spark-submit.
+You will see a list representing all the times you called `spark-submit`.
 Click on the latest run, the top one.
 Now there is a list of "jobs," the subtasks Spark parallelized and how long they took.
-The jobs run on RDDs will just be a few milliseconds each because of the strategy of deferring the bulk of the work to the end (lazy evaluation), where something like collect() is called.
+The jobs run on RDDs will just be a few milliseconds each because of the strategy of deferring the bulk of the work to the end (lazy evaluation), where something like `collect()` is called.

-When I first ran the code, by far the slowest thing in the list of jobs was the count() on line 78, taking 2 seconds. count() is not a transformation: it is an action and it is not lazy but eager, forcing all the previously queued operations to be performed.
+When I first ran the code, by far the slowest thing in the list of jobs was the `count()` on line 78, taking 2 seconds. `count()` is not a transformation: it is an action and it is not lazy but eager, forcing all the previously queued operations to be performed.
 So it is necessary to dig a bit deeper to find out where the true bottleneck is.
 Clicking on the link reveals a graph of what Spark has been doing:

 ![SparkUI.png]({{site.baseurl}}/assets/SparkUI.png)

-This suggests that the really slow thing is the subtract operation on line 76.
+This suggests that the really slow thing is the `subtract` operation on line 76.
 Let's look at that code again:

 ```scala
 val values: RDD[String] = matrix.values.map(_._1)
 val startingSeqs: RDD[String] = matrix.keys.subtract(values)
 ```

 You can see that the matrix RDD is used twice.
 The problem is that by default Spark is not keeping the matrix in memory, and it has to recompute it.
-To solve this, the cache function needs to be called just before the above code:
+To solve this, the `cache` function needs to be called just before the above code:

 ```scala
 matrix.cache()